 4. Contribution Rules

-If you’re the spousal beneficiary and Treat It As Your Own, you’re allowed to contribute to the IRA (as long as you meet all other qualifications) because, technically, it is no longer an inherited IRA.
+Suppose you’re the spousal beneficiary and Treat It As Your Own.
+In that case, you can contribute to the IRA (as long as you meet all other qualifications) because, technically, it is no longer an inherited IRA.
 It’s just a plain old IRA that’s yours.

 Also, if you, the spouse, are the sole primary beneficiary of an IRA and contribute to the inherited IRA, including rollover contributions, or you don’t take the required distribution for a year as a beneficiary of the IRA, the IRA will be considered Treated As Your Own.